Lasting Power of Attorney

 What is a Power of Attorney?

-A legal document that allows someone to make decisions for you, or act on your behalf in you’re no longer able to, or if you no longer want to make your own decisions due to mental incapacity.
-You must have the capacity to set up a power of attorney in the first place, and they won’t come into effect until your capacity has been deemed to be insufficient to make decisions.
+A legal document that allows someone to make decisions for you.
+You must have the mental capacity to set up a power of attorney in the first place, and they won’t come into effect until your capacity has been deemed to be insufficient to make decisions.

 There are two types of lasting power of attorney:

-Health and Welfare lets someone make decisions about your health, care and welfare – including where you might live.
+Health and Welfare lets someone make decisions about your healthcare and welfare – including where you might like to live should you require long term care.
+This document also allows the option to give instructions regarding life-sustaining treatment.

 A single Lasting Power of Attorney, either Property & Financial Affairs or Health & Welfare, for one person. £250